chayadeaver/e-bakery/README.md

 # EBakery
 A Rails application that displays a bakery menu with items.
+A user can search through items by name, add new items, update an item, and delete an item.

 ## To Install